 Quickly setting themselves apart from other independant bands, JACK+JILL cultivated a unique sound with electric violin with overdrive and wah pedals, tight two and three part harmonies and a cross generational appeal.
 The duo’s collective eclectic background played a huge part in their musical evolution, as their evolving sound incorporated everything from jazz and blues to classical, folk and rock.

-Although in the early years there was a good game of musical chairs going on with, the musicians performing now are by far the best fit yet for J+J. Bassist Cory Roberts has been a top knotch performer since he was 15, performing hundred of shows in his lifetime all over the western states, he has now become a staple in J+J. His versatility and attention to detail has brought a huge fun loving fretless feel to the band.
-Drummer Taylor Riley has been pinnacle for J+J, not only as the monster drummer he is, but also in the recording process.
+Although in the early years there was a good game of musical chairs going on with, the musicians performing now are by far the best fit yet for J+J. Drummer and Percussionist Jake Cram has been a top knotch performer since he was 15, performing hundred of shows in his lifetime all over the western states, he has now become a staple in J+J. His versatility and attention to detail has brought a huge fun loving fretless feel to the band.
+Bassist Taylor Riley has been pinnacle for J+J, not only as the monster bassist he is, but also in the recording process.
 Taylor is the owner of Fusion Audio Solutions, and has been working with and recording dozens of bands and musicians from all over Colorado, over the past few years.
 His work in the studio has tightened up the screws, and you can really notice it in the latest album "COLORADiO LP".

 One of the key tracks on Coloradio is “KMSA (KAFM),” an ode to independent local radio stations run by guys who, according to Aaron, “play pretty much whatever they want to.”
 In line with the versatile vibe of the stations' playlists, the track begins as an acoustic harmony tune before evolving into a high energy jamming rocker.
 Aaron’s lyrics are about learning to love the little things in life, taking pain in stride and finding a positive tone amidst some negative aspects of life as it evolves.
 Jessica’s powerful vocals take the lead on the blistering rocker “Me myselfish I,” which shows life progressing from schoolyard, junkyard and graveyard, chronicling the way people mellow with age and somehow become less self centered over time.
 The high spirited, fun loving “Requiem for 9-5” pays homage to the good life in Colorado as the couple shakes off their day jobs to commit to music full time.
 “We sang a lot of requiems in college,” Aaron says, “and this is one about the blissful death of our day jobs!”